 If I needed another custom-fit dress form, I would sew another pattern from Bootstrap Fashion in a heartbeat!
 I actually might go for the made-to-measure dress form cover to have a dress form with my personal measurements.

 But, I gotta tell ya, this was not a minor project.
 There are a lot of pattern pieces to manage and interfacing to fuse.
-You have to take great care about right sides and wrong sides of fabric if they’re similar, or you’ll end up sewing a left arm instead of a right arm (ask me how I know).

 (Sidebar: I sewed two arm forms so I can photograph plus-sized sewing patterns on my plus-sized dress form.
 Right now, I’m not in a financial position to hire a curvy model for photoshoots.)